Trauma-Informed Practice

 By the end of the program, you will have a deeper understanding of trauma-informed practice and a roadmap for making meaningful, lasting change in your workplace.

-You will receive two books: The Trauma-Informed Practice Workbook and The Human Element: Overcoming the Resistance that Awaits New Ideas.
-These books provide supplementary content, practical exercises, and ready-to-use tools that reinforce and expand on what you will learn during the program.
+You will receive a hard copy of The Trauma-Informed Practice Workbook.
+This book provides supplementary content, practical exercises, and ready-to-use tools that reinforce and expand on what you will learn during the program.

 1-Year Subscription to the TEND Toolkit